How to Get a Private Investigator License in Nevada

 How Nevada Compares

-Nevada requires 0 hours of pre-license education for private investigators.
+Nevada does not require any pre-license education hours.
 The average total cost in Nevada is around $2,500, compared to the national average of $1,810.

 How Much Does a Private Investigator License Cost in Nevada?